IEM-Gurukul/term-ii-project-submission-zenonlegion/README.md

 ## Project Title

----
+Simple Platformer Game in Java (2D)

 ## Problem Statement (max 150 words)

----
+This project was made to simply demonstrate how a basic game logic would be made in java without the help of any engine.
+It focuses on the usaage of basic keywords and packages to perfor the tasks for game loop, animation cycling and User input.

 ## Target User

----
+General Audience

 ## Core Features

--
+Keyboard Input
--
+Standalone game loop
--
+Animations

 ---

 ## OOP Concepts Used

-- Abstraction:
+- Abstraction:yes
-- Inheritance:
+- Inheritance:yes
-- Polymorphism:
+- Polymorphism:yes
-- Exception Handling:
+- Exception Handling:No
-- Collections / Threads:
+- Collections / Threads:yes

 ---